laravel/bootcamp.laravel.com/resources/docs/livewire/showing-chirps.md

 php artisan make:volt chirps/list
 ```

-This will create a new Livewire component at the `resources/views/livewire/chirps/list.blade.php` path.
-Let's update the Livewire component contents to display our list of Chirps:
+This will create a new Livewire component at `resources/views/livewire/chirps/list.blade.php`.
+Let's update the Livewire component to display our list of Chirps:

 ```php tab=Class filename=resources/views/livewire/chirps/list.blade.php
 <?php